zendesk/ruby-kafka/README.md

 ## Roadmap

-The current stable release is v0.1.
+The current stable release is v0.2.
 This release is running in production at Zendesk, but it's still not recommended that you use it when data loss is unacceptable.
 It will take a little while until all edge cases have been uncovered and handled.

-The API may still be changed in v0.2.

-### v0.2: Stable Producer API

-Target date: end of February.

-The API should now have stabilized and the library should be battle tested enough to deploy for critical use cases.
+### v0.3

+Beta release of the Consumer API, allowing balanced Consumer Groups coordinating access to partitions.
+Kafka 0.9 only.

-### v1.0: Consumer API
+### v1.0

-The Consumer API defined by Kafka 0.9 will be implemented.
+API freeze.
+All new changes will be backwards compatible.

 ## Why a new library?